-Figure 8 Global BAT derived from two RO mission data and bias between RO BATH and ECMWF LRTH (RO-ECMWF) during 2018.6-2018.8.
+Figure 8 Global BAT derived from two RO mission datasets and bias between RO BATH and ECMWF LRTH (RO-ECMWF) from 2018.6 to 2018.8 (JJA). (a) FY3C BAT, (b) MetOp BAT, (c) bias between FY3C and ECMWF, and (d) bias between MetOp and ECMWF results, respectively.

-Also, we give the latitudinal bias regulation.
 Fig. 9 and 10 show the latitudinal bias distribution of BATH derived from FY3C GNOS and MetOp data during DJF and JJA, respectively.
-Both FY3C GNOS BATH and MetOp BATH have the similar mean bias trends, and they both show different symmetrical characteristics during two seasons.
-The means bias distribution is of axial symmetry at 0° during DJF but of approximately point symmetry at 20° S during JJA.
-For the RMSE, the RMSE trend of MetOp BATH is similar with that of MetOp LRTH presented in Fig. 4 and Fig. 6.
-RMSE of FY3C GNOS BATH is prominent higher than RMSE of MetOp BATH over high latitude regions during DJF, especially for Antarctica where the RMSE of FY3C is 0.6 km higher than that of MetOp.
-The large bias disappears during JJA, but RMSE of FY3C results appears increasing RMSE over 45N to 90N compared with MetOp results.
+Both FY3C GNOS BATH and MetOp BATH have similar mean bias trends, and they both show different symmetrical characteristics over both seasons.
+The mean bias distribution is of axial symmetry at 0° during DJF but of approximately point symmetry at 20° S during JJA.
+For RMSE, the MetOp BATH trend is similar to the MetOp LRTH trend presented in Figs 4 and 6.
+RMSE of FY3C GNOS BATH is prominently higher than RMSE of MetOp BATH over high latitude regions during DJF, especially for Antarctica where the RMSE of FY3C is 0.6 km higher than that of MetOp.
+The large bias disappears during JJA, but RMSE of FY3C results appears to increase over 45N to 90N compared to MetOp results.